Teja-Sanaka/UMBC-DATA606-Capstone/docs/proposal.md

   - **exercise.csv**: 15000 rows and 8 columns
   - **calories.csv**: 15000 rows and 2 columns

-- **Time Period**: The datasets do not include explicit time-bound data (no clear time periods provided from file names).
-If time data is available, further analysis may be needed.
+- **Time Period**: The datasets do not include explicit time-bound data.

 - **Each Row Represents**:
   - Each row likely represents a single exercise session or activity, performed by an individual participant, with details such as exercise duration, participant characteristics, and the corresponding calories burned.